-Use of climate- related scenario analysis Comment Row 1 Yes During 2018, IPL engaged a specialist third party to conduct a detailed risk and opportunity analysis using two future climate- related scenarios (a 2-Degree & a 4-Degree scenario) specifically created for IPL.
+Use of climate- related scenario analysis Comment Row 1 Yes In 2018, IPL engaged a specialist third party to conduct a detailed risk and opportunity analysis using two future climate-related scenarios (a 2-Degree &amp; a 4-Degree scenario) specifically created for IPL.
 Identified risks relating to water availability and pricing, rainfall changes which may impact IPL's farming and mining customers and water management at IPL sites (at the longer time frames associated with climate change) were included in the risks identified, which were reviewed by the Audit and Risk Management Committee of the Board and formally assigned to the ET for management.
-Risk controls and risk control owners are being identified in 2019 through Bowtie analyses and the management of these risks will be reported on to the Board through the established risk management reporting process.
-These risks will also be added to IPL's risk registers for annual review.
-Risk owners for some of the identified risks will be member of the IPL Executive Strategy Team.
+During 2019, the Board Charter and its Audit and Risk Management Committee (ARMC) Charter were updated to formally and specifically assign oversight of the Climate Change Policy and climate change-related risks and opportunities to IPL's Directors.
+The Charter of the ARMC's now requires the updating of IPL's future climate-related scenario assessments every three years.